unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 General Settings
 -----------------

-Tap General to view or change general settings.
+Click General to view or change general settings.

 The General settings are as follows: